 "Colin Urwin is without doubt one of my absolute favorite balladeer storytellers.
 He moves between the traditional world and original songs and stories with ease.
 Whether he’s sharing love songs that can melt your bones, or sending chills up and down your spine with vivid Irish tales of the supernatural, he is an experience not to be missed!"

-Colin's own stories, reminiscent of the oral traditional and delivered in his uniquely captivating style, are always very popular with live audiences and across the virtual world.
+Colin's self-penned stories, strongly reminiscent of the oral traditional and delivered in his uniquely captivating style, are always very popular with live audiences and across the virtual world.
 Almost always set in the Glens of Antrim and often based on historical events and local legend, they are a portal to a bygone age of superstitions and ancient beliefs and practices.

 His rich and varied storytelling repertoire includes many time-honoured Irish and Scottish folk and faerie tales on which he always stamps his own distinctive mark, and he is also well known for his humorous and sometimes poignant recitations after the long-established local tradition.

 "Colin Urwin has the unique distinction of not only telling traditional folk tales and singing traditional songs, but of creating them as well.
 His stories, woven around the landscape of the Glens of Antrim, are steeped in the folk culture and are indistinguishable from ancient tales.
 They are the folk tales of the future.
 Many of his songs are based on historic events, delivered with a sensitivity, compassion and understanding that touches the listener's heart.
 Colin is keeping alive the tradition of the seanchaí..."